-In order to construct such pairs, we simulate realistic images using the SKiLLS image simulator developed for KiDS \citep{liKiDSLegacyCalibrationUnifying2023} and shear a random half of the input galaxies on the simulated sky, each in a randomised direction.
+To construct such pairs, we simulated realistic images using the SKiLLS image simulator developed for KiDS \citep{liKiDSLegacyCalibrationUnifying2023} and sheared a random half of the input galaxies on the simulated sky, each in a randomised direction.
 By taking galaxy pairs consisting of a non-sheared galaxy and one of its neighbouring galaxies, the response is quantified as the difference in the measured shape of the detection associated with the non-sheared galaxy when the shear on the neighbour is either applied or not.
 With sufficiently large samples, this strategy explores all possible combinations of blends, allowing us to learn how the response relates to the properties of each pair.
-Since blending commonly includes non-detected neighbours, and biases the measurements and the downstream processes relying on the measurements, we use the true properties of galaxies, which further necessitates emulating the selection process, including object detection and bin assignment.
+Since blending commonly includes non-detected neighbours and biases the measurements and the downstream processes relying on the measurements, we used the true properties of galaxies, which further necessitates emulating the selection process, including object detection and bin assignment.

-In Section 2, we begin by reviewing the definition of the effective redshift distribution and introducing our formalism for describing redshift-dependent blending.
-Section 3 outlines the input galaxy catalogue and the simulation strategy, including the organisation of the training and validation datasets, as well as the shape measurement method.
-In Section 4, we present the blending responses measured from simulations and demonstrate how we emulate their dependence on the properties of blended galaxy pairs and how we emulate source detection using information about the neighbour galaxy.
+In Sect.
+2, we begin by reviewing the definition of the effective redshift distribution and introducing our formalism for describing redshift-dependent blending.
+In Sect.
+3, we outline the input galaxy catalogue and the simulation strategy, including the organisation of the training and validation datasets, as well as the shape measurement method.
+In Sect.
+4, we present the blending responses measured from simulations and demonstrate how we emulated their dependence on the properties of blended galaxy pairs and how we emulated the source detection using information about the neighbour galaxy.
 Additionally, we provide the results of the emulators, including the predicted effective redshift distributions of tomographic bins.
-We conclude in Section 6.
+We present our conclusions in Sect.
+6.